 Would you like to have to walk in a straight line or would you rather have a little wiggle room?
 Most of us would opt for the wiggle room.

-Since under desk treadmills are designed for walking, you don’t need quite as much length as you do on a running treadmill.
-But width is still just as important.
+Since under desk treadmills are designed for walking, you don’t need quite as much length as you do on a running treadmill, but width is still just as important.

-Most of these treadmills have lengths in the 40-50″ range, with closer to 50″ being preferred for comfortable walking (being able to walk naturally without having to shorten your stride).
+Most of these treadmills have lengths in the 40-50″ range, with closer to 50″ being preferred for comfortable walking (being able to walk naturally without having to worry about shortening your stride).

-The actual dimensions of the treadmill is important to consider because you have to know how much room you need in your office space.
+The actual dimensions of the treadmill is important to consider here too because you have to know how much room you need in your office space.

 Max Weight Capacity

 Also, the max weight capacity gives us a nice objective way of determine how robust and sturdy these treadmills are.

 I only weigh about 200 lb (“only”, ha!), but I look for at least a 300 lb weight limit on any equipment I purchase.

 Something else worth considering is the weight of the treadmill (assembled weight) itself.

 I usually like to see a higher assembled weight because it’s indicative of a heavier-duty machine, but if you know you’ll have to be moving your under desk treadmill regularly, being lighter weight could be a benefit for the sake of convenience.